Nikolai290/gamelib-backend/readme.md

 docker-compose up
 ```

+Pass environment variable BASE_INIT_DATABASE with value "true" for backend\
+for base init database while any http request if database is empty.

 Go to URL http://localhost:1984/swagger\
-Run any http request for initial database. \
 Try create, update or delete some entries through REST API.

 For check database open Adminer on http://localhost:8181\